 There have already been many calls for clearer legislation in this matter, but this area of the housing market remains tricky.
 Drawing a clear line between important and unimportant information can be difficult.
 A house has been the scene of a crime is a fact, but can the presence of an apparition be a fact?
 If the neighbourhood believes that the property is a former drug den, though it has never been proven, does it make the house stigmatized?

 There has been an obvious tendency in the Canadian real estate industry recently to embrace full disclosure of all the information.
 It is probably based on the assumption that the more that is told, the lower the probability of being sued for having concealed some fact.
 In any case, if you're a buyer, the best idea would be to simply ask for as much information as you can.
 You have the right to know everything you need to make a choice.

 Is stigma always a bad thing?

 Though the label "stigmatized" carries negative connotations, there have been cases when a stigmatized property was sold more easily than usual.
 Some realtors even reported buyers actually "battling" for an allegedly haunted house.
 There are houses that even benefit from the notoriety.
 For instance, the Lizzie Borden residence in Fall River, Massachusetts is now a successful Bed & Breakfast that allows guests to sleep in the rooms where the infamous axe murders took place.
-There is gift shop in the house as well.
+There is a gift shop in the house as well.

-Stigma often affects price of a property in a negative way.
+Stigma often affects the price of a property in a negative way.
 On the other hand, research shows that time will usually soften most stigmas.
 Although they have the ability to discourage buyers and therefore decrease the value of the property, it is typically much easier to sell the house again for a much better price after some time has passed.

 Stigmatized properties in Toronto